gbl/D7CReader/README.md

 - install a java SDK (Software Development Kit), the JRE (Java Runtime Environment) is not enough as it doesn't include a compiler.
 - Once installed, run `javac src/de/guntram/D7C*java` to compile the .java files to class files.
 - Run `java -cp src de.guntram.D7CReader <filename.stp>`
+- This will produce a <filename.png> image file which you can check out using any image viewer.
+- Repeat with other filenames to convert more files (you only need to compile once).